Lornus/cypress-ui-tests/README.md

 # cypress-ui-tests
 This is repo for cv as a proof of my experience
-Site under testing: https://npplanets.herokuapp.com/ Site was written by me
+Site under testing: https://npplanets.herokuapp.com/ Site was written by me\n
 For running test
 1. clone repo
 2. install node if you don't have